Ordisoftware/Hebrew-Calendar/README.md

 #### What is Shabat?

-The shabat is the "day of rest" where one do not work for a livelihood.
+The Shabat is the "day of rest" where one do not work for a livelihood.
 Unless there is a vital emergency, the body, the emotions and the spirit are resting there.
 The study of the Torah is a privileged activity.

 The tradition attributes this day to Saturday.
 We can however think according to Béréshit 1.1 that in the case where the first day is the day of birth as a corollary to the fusion of the gametes then it takes place the day before: thus a person coming to the world on a Sunday will have his Shabat the Saturday.
 From Béréshit 1.5 and 1.16 as well as from Shémot 20.8 it can be deduced that it lasts from sunset on the eve of the calendar day to sunset on the same day.
 For example, for a person born in Paris, the Shabat of February 19, 2019 takes place from Friday 18 at 17:25 to Saturday at 17:25 approximately.

-The personal shabat of a maried or concubin or divorced man is the previous day of the birth.
-A son follows his father's shabat.
-The shabat of a woman is the shabat of her father or her husband or her concubin.
+The personal Shabat of a maried or concubin or divorced man is the previous day of the birth.
+A son follows his father's Shabat.
+The Shabat of a woman is the Shabat of her father or her husband or her concubin.

 So the man and the woman respect their mutual cycles.
 Indeed, during the period when the married or concubine or divorced woman is Nidah from the beginning to the end of the blood flow, her vital field is dissonant and the couple avoid touching each other (the virgin girl is not concerned as long as she had no relations through the openings of the begetting) to avoid to increase as well as to transmit this state to things and people (otherwise we follow the rules of the Torah about that).

-If the man were born between midnight and the sunset, the shabat is the day before.
-Between sunset and midnight, the shabat is that day.
+If the man were born between midnight and the sunset, the Shabat is the day before.
+Between sunset and midnight, the Shabat is that day.
 This day is from previous day (or previous previous day) at sunset to this day (or previous day) at sunset.

-The day of the shabat goes from sunset on the previous calendar day to sunset of that day, with 3% of natural margin that to say about one hour.
+The day of the Shabat goes from sunset on the previous calendar day to sunset of that day, with 3% of natural margin that to say about one hour.

-The day before, either the man keeps without going out and strengthens the couple during the shabat, or he goes out and lights up the couple for shabat, but on shabat he does not go out of his temple, and except in case of emergency we do not produce, transform and destroys nothing, we don't plan anything, we don't work, we don't cook, we don't shave, we don't cut, we don't make fire, we don't care about information, etc. But we can for example take part in sports, study science and play with children.
+The day before, either the man keeps without going out and strengthens the couple during the Shabat, or he goes out and lights up the couple for Shabat, but on Shabat he does not go out of his temple, and except in case of emergency we do not produce, transform and destroys nothing, we don't plan anything, we don't work, we don't cook, we don't shave, we don't cut, we don't make fire, we don't care about information, etc. But we can for example take part in sports, study science and play with children.

-If you prefer to use the traditional group shabat, select for example Saturday for Judaism, Sunday for Christianity or Friday for Islam.
+If you prefer to use the traditional group Shabat, select for example Saturday for Judaism, Sunday for Christianity or Friday for Islam.

 #### What are Parashot?